Skip to main content

 Delivering high-value digital applications and services

 As Lopez points out, “digital technologies are bound to transform the entire power sector value chain.
 At the present stage, the focus is progressively shifting from the hardware into more software applications and high-value digital services.
 With equipment tending to rapid commoditization, physical assets cannot provide long-lasting differentiation.”
-He concludes: “What will really give the edge for end users will be the ability to provide higher efficiency and productivity solutions and services by accessing, analyzing and capitalizing on the valuable data from those assets.”
+He concludes: “What will really give the edge for end users will be the ability to provide higher efficiency and productivity solutions and services by accessing, analyzing, and capitalizing on the valuable data from those assets.”

 BIBLIOGRAPHY